zencart/documentation/content/user/ezpages/ezpages_display.md

 The page still needs to be visible, either by

 - enabling one of the three pairs of settings above (header, sidebox or footer), or,
-- In Zen Cart 1.5.6 or above, using the *Page is Visible* flag.
+- Since Zen Cart 1.5.6, using the *Page is Visible* flag.

 Let's suppose the language constant for the name of the page is `NEW_PAGE_TITLE` and the EZ-Page id, as shown on